 When your toddler throws a tantrum - just ignore them

 Children are starved for attention and many people are surprised to learn that in the eyes of children, sometimes any attention is good attention.
-Kids prefer positive attention but if they don't get that, they will resort to being naughty and throwing a tantrum just so they can illicit some kind of response - good or bad!
+Kids prefer positive attention but if they don't get that, they will resort to being naughty and throwing a tantrum just so they can elicit some kind of response - good or bad.

 If we react to this situation, we give them what they wanted in some form and so again, like above, this behavior will be repeated time after time.
-Realizing that even yelling or scolding at your toddler during a tantrum gives them the attention they want.
+Realize that even yelling or scolding your toddler during a tantrum gives them the attention they want.

 Paying attention to a temper tantrum serves as a reinforcer so one of the best ways to handle a temper tantrum is to simply turn off and ignore it.
 Don't look at, talk to, or respond to your toddler until the tantrum stops.
 To seal the deal, then start lavishing positive attention on them the minute the inappropriate behavior ceases.
 This sends a clear message that good behavior is the only way to get your attention.

-There is absolutely heaps you can learn about parenting difficult toddlers and young children and perhaps the easiest way of all is to listen your way through this amazing audio course!
+There are absolutely heaps you can learn about parenting difficult toddlers and young children and perhaps the easiest way of all is to listen to your way through this amazing audio course!